TannedCung/Scaffold-your-shape/documents/PRD.md

 ## Core Features

+### 0. **Strava Sync**
+- **Sync with Strava:** Users can connect their Strava account to import activities (runs, rides, swims, etc.) into Scaffold Your Shape.
+Activities logged in Strava will automatically appear in the dashboard and can be used in clubs and challenges.
+Optionally, users can export activities from Scaffold Your Shape to Strava.

 ### 1. **Authentication & User Management**
 - Sign up/in with email, OAuth (Google, etc.) via Auth.js.
 - Secure session management.